-Corporate Results Replenishment Targets Project Targets 1.
-Maintain globally significant biodiversity and the ecosystem goods and services that it provides to society Improved management of landscapes and seascapes covering 300 million hectares N/A 2.
-Sustainable land management in production systems (agriculture, rangelands, and forest landscapes) 120 million hectares under sustainable land management N/A 3.
-Promotion of collective management of transboundary water systems and implementation of the full range of policy, Water-food-ecosystems security and conjunctive management of surface and groundwater in at least 10 freshwater basins; N/A legal, and institutional reforms and investments contributing to sustainable use and maintenance of ecosystem services 20% of globally over-exploited fisheries (by volume) moved to more sustainable levels N/A Support to transformational shifts towards a low-emission and resilient development path 750 million tons of CO {2e} mitigated (include both direct and indirect) N/A 5.
+Corporate Results Replenishment Targets Project Targets Maintain globally significant biodiversity and the ecosystem goods and services that it provides to society N/A Sustainable land management in production systems (agriculture, rangelands, and forest landscapes) 120 million hectares under sustainable land management N/A 3.
+Promotion of collective management of transboundary water systems and implementation of the full range of polic Water-food-ecosystems security and conjunctive management of surface and groundwater in at least 10 freshwater basins; N/A legal, and institutional reforms and investments contributing to sustainable u and maintenance of ecosystem services 20% of globally over-exploited fisheries (by volume) moved to more sustainable levels N/A 4.
+Support to transformational shifts toward a low-emission and resilient development path N/A 5.
 Increase in phase-out, disposal and reduction of releases of POPs, ODS, Disposal of 80,000 tons of POPs (PCB, obsolete pesticides) N/A mercury and other chemicals of global Reduction of 1000 tons of Mercury N/A concern Phase-out of 303.44 tons of ODP (HCFC) N/A 6.
 Enhance capacity of countries to implement MEAs (multilateral environmental agreements) and Development and sectoral planning frameworks integrate measurable targets drawn from the MEAs in at least 10 countries N/A mainstream into national and sub-national policy, planning financial and legal frameworks Functional environmental information systems are established to support decision-making in at least 10 countries N/A

-5 PPG requested amount is determined by the size of the GEF Project Financing (PF) as follows: Up to \$50k for PF upto \$1 mil; \$100k for PF up to \$3 mil; \$150k for PF up to \$6 mil; \$200k for PF up to \$10 mil; and \$300k for PF above \$10m.
+PPG requested amount is determined by the size of the GEF Project Financing (PF) as follows: Up to \$50k for PF upto \$1 mil; \$100k for PF up to \$3 mil; \$150k for PF up to \$6 mil; \$200k for PF up to \$10 mil; and \$300k for PF above \$10m.
 On an exceptional basis, PPG amount may differ upon detailed discussion and justification with the GEFSEC.